squidfunk/mkdocs-material/docs/plugins/blog.md

 # Built-in blog plugin

 The blog plugin makes it very easy to build a blog, either as a sidecar to your documentation or standalone.
-Focus on your content while the engine does all the heavy lifting, automatically generating [archive] and [category] pages, configurable [post URLs][post_url_format], [pagination] and more.
+Focus on your content while the plugin does all the heavy lifting, automatically generating index pages, [archive] and [category] pages, configurable [pagination] and more.

   [archive]: #archive
   [category]: #categories